d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

             print(f'batch {i+1}, loss {tf.reduce_sum(l):.3f}')
 ```

 Note that the error has dropped to a small value after 10 iterations.
-Now we will take a look at the kernel array we learned.
+Now we will take a look at the kernel tensor we learned.

 ```{.python .input}
 d2l.reshape(conv2d.weight.data(), (1, 2))